BaseSecrete/active_hashcash/README.md

 The JavaScript implementation is 10 to 20 times slower than the official C version.
 I first used the SubtleCrypto API but it is surprisingly slower than a custom SHA1 implementation.
 Maybe I did in an unefficient way 2df3ba5?
-Another idea would be to compile the work algortihm in wasm.
+Another idea would be to compile the work algorithm in wasm.

 Unfortunately, I'm not a JavaScript expert.
 Maybe you have good JS skills to optimize it?